Oriented Matroids and Combinatorial Neural Codes: Introduction

-This allows us to categorize non-convex codes: if a code is not convex, then either it does not lie below any oriented matroid in $\pcode$, or it lies below non-representable matroids only.
-There are many known examples of non-convex codes \cite{curto2017makes, lienkaemper2017obstructions,jeffs2019morphisms, jeffs2019sunflowers, chen2019neural}, and we show that many of these fall in the the first category: they are non-convex because they are not below any oriented matroids in $\pcode$.
-For instance, codes with topological local obstructions do not lie below oriented matroids.
-Furthermore, well known examples of non-convex codes with no local obstructions also do not lie below oriented matroids. \begin{introtheorem} The non-convex codes with no local obstructions introduced in \cite{jeffs2019morphisms, jeffs2019sunflowers} and \cite{lienkaemper2017obstructions} do not lie below the codes of oriented matroids in $\pcode$. \end{introtheorem}

 We are also able to generate an infinite family of non-convex codes of the second kind, those which lie below non-representable matroids only.
-In order to obtain this family, we prove the following somewhat surprising result about uniform oriented matroids, which are, in a sense, the non-degenerate or generic oriented matroids. \begin{introtheorem} A uniform oriented matroid is representable if and only if its covectors form a convex neural code. \end{introtheorem} Using this last result, we are able to compare two fundamental decision problems: (1) is a given oriented matroid representable, and (2) is a given neural code realizable by convex sets.
-This demonstrates that deciding convexity for arbitrary neural codes is {\em at least} as hard as deciding representability of an oriented matroid.
-The latter problem is known to be NP-hard.
-In fact, we show something stronger:
+In order to obtain this family, we establish a relationship between representability and convexity.
+We do this for the special case of uniform oriented matroids of rank 3, which correspond to non-degenerate pseudoline arrangements in the plane. \begin{introtheorem} \ Let $\cM$ be a uniform, rank 3 oriented matroid.
+Then we can construct a code which is convex if and only if $\cM$ is representable. \end{introtheorem} Using this result, we are able to compare two fundamental decision problems: (1) is a given oriented matroid representable, and (2) is a given neural code realizable by convex sets.
+We demonstrate that deciding convexity for arbitrary neural codes is {\em at least} as hard as deciding representability of an oriented matroid.
+The latter problem is known to be NP-hard and $\exists\R$-hard, leading to the following theorem:

 \begin{introtheorem} The convex code decision problem is NP-hard and $\exists\R$-hard. \end{introtheorem}